(+971) 555238040

 Pros: Very lower priced; busy patterns can cover dirt.

-Cons: Viscose is like an absorbent sponge—it no longer handiest attracts moisture and oil however even a simple water spill can break fibers.
+Cons: Viscose is like an absorbent sponge—it no longer attracts moisture and oil however even a simple water spill can break fibers.

 • Traditional: Persian, Oriental, Moroccan, Berber (may be vintage and antique pieces)